JobeHoffman/JobeHoffman/README.md

 - 👋 Hi, I’m @JobeHoffman
 - 👀 I’m interested in interacting with hardware from a software perspective
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning data science algorithms
-- 💞️ I’m looking to collaborate on open source software
+- 💞️ I’m looking to collaborate on ML related software
 - 📫 How to reach me: via the email connected to this account
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can do a split